New and Enhanced Features in BlockSim

 New Gates and Results for Fault Trees

-The fault tree analysis modeling capabilities have been expanded in Version 8.
-The following gates have been added: NOT, NAND, NOR, Priority AND, Sequence Enforcing.
+The fault tree analysis modeling capabilities have been expanded in the Synthesis version.
+The following gates are now available: NOT, NAND, NOR, Priority AND, Sequence Enforcing.

 In addition, fault tree diagrams can now be configured to display intermediate results at each individual gate (in addition to the results calculated for the top-level gate).